 Why is Brown Ledge planning such structured COVID-19 practices when it feels like the world is finally starting to open up?

-We are very encouraged by the increasing availability of the COVID-19 vaccine, but we do not anticipate that anyone under the age of 16 will be vaccinated when camp begins this summer.
-Because we will have an unvaccinated (and therefore vulnerable) pediatric population, we firmly believe it is our responsibility to plan for the safest summer possible for our campers.
+We are very encouraged by the increasing availability of COVID-19 vaccines, but because we will not have a completely vaccinated pediatric population this summer, we firmly believe it is our responsibility to plan for the safest summer possible for all our campers.

 Will there be additional fees associated with COVID-19 this summer?

 To ensure that Brown Ledge can safely operate, we have added a COVID-19 fee for the summer of 2021.
 For single session campers, the COVID-19 fee is $200, and $400 for full session campers and JCs.

 What are the “need to know” highlights of this FAQ?
 (UPDATED 6/5/21)